bitrise-io/devcenter/_articles/en/builds/triggering-builds/approving-pull-request-builds.md

 - triggers
 - pull request
 - public
-summary: 'You have the option to require approval for a Pull Request build before it can start.
+description: 'You have the option to require approval for a Pull Request build before it can start.
 For public apps, this is mandatory; for private apps, it is turned on by default. '
 menu: